- Membership & News

 The Society of Early Americanists furthers the exchange of ideas and information among scholars of various disciplines who study the literature and culture of America to approximately 1800.

-- Early American Literature Book Prize: The editors of Early American Literature are pleased to announce the second annual Early American Literature Book Prize, which is given for the best newly released academic book about American literature in the colonial period through the early republic (roughly 1830).
-This year the prize will go to the author of a first book.
-First monographs published in 2014 or 2015 are eligible for the 2016 prize.
+- Early American Literature Book Prize: The editors of Early American Literature are pleased to announce the third annual Early American Literature Book Prize, which is given for the best newly released academic book about American literature in the colonial period through the early republic (roughly 1830).
+This year's prize will be awarded to an author's SECOND OR SUBSEQUENT book.
+The prize is offered in collaboration with the University of North Carolina Press, the Society of Early Americanists, and the MLA's Forum on American Literature to 1800.
 More information is available here.

 - The Society of Early Americanists Tenth Biennial Conference will take place in Tulsa, Oklahoma, March 2-4, 2017.
-For more information, please visit the SEA Forthcoming Conferences page, here.
+For more information, please see the SEA 2017 conference website here and the SEA Upcoming Conferences page here.

-- To join the SEA and subscribe to the SEA Newsletter, please click here.
+- To join the SEA and subscribe to the SEA Newsletter, please see the SEA Membership page here.
 For any questions, please Contact Us.
+Thank you!